mackyle/markdown/basics.md

 If you put blank lines between items, you'll get `<p>` tags for the list item text.
-You can create multi-paragraph list items by indenting the paragraphs by 4 spaces or 1 tab:
+You can create multi-paragraph list items by indenting the paragraphs by 4 spaces:

       *   A list item.